 Currently AAU activity is only being submitted by some NHS Boards within SMR01.
 NHS Greater Glasgow & Clyde AAU activity stopped in 2017.
 NHS Highland have been submitting AEC cases via SMR01 using criteria agreed by PHS to ensure that they pass validation rules as an interim measure.
 NHS Greater Glasgow & Clyde has opted to record these cases differently from NHS Highland since they consider a number of these cases to be non-elective day cases which, due to recording rules, cannot be recorded that way on TrakCare.
 As such they took the decision to record them as Emergency Department activity to allow them to be able to follow the patient through the system.
 However, from September 2019 onwards, the Royal Alexandra Hospital within NHS Greater Glasgow & Clyde have started to record AAU cases again within SMR01.

-NHS Western Isles started submitting AEC cases via SMR00 from June 2020.
+NHS Western Isles and NHS Ayrshire & Arran started submitting AEC cases via SMR00 from June 2020 and July 2021 respectively.
 NHS Dumfries & Galloway started submitting AEC cases via SMR01 from August 2020 onwards.
 Data Management have been in contact with these NHS Boards to discuss whether the records should be updated to reflect a more appropriate significant facility code.
 NHS Western Isles have advised that they are updating the facility code to '11 – Other' and resubmitting.
+NHS Ayrshire & Arran have said that they have changed the Deep Vein Thrombosis (DVT) clinic held at their Clinical Decisions unit to significant facility 39 from July 2021.
 NHS Dumfries & Galloway have informed that these cases are part of a trial where Advanced Nurse Practitioners see suitable patients.
 If required, these will be passed to consultants to see under Significant Facility 40 Acute Medical unit.
-NHS Lothian have said they are not planning to update the significant facility codes they use, therefore it remains difficult to quantify Ambulatory Care activity.
+NHS Lothian have said they are not planning to update the significant facility codes they use; therefore, it remains difficult to quantify Ambulatory Care activity.

 There are ongoing discussions with NHS Boards, the Scottish Government and PHS on the most appropriate way for capturing this activity including AEC cases.
 It is hoped that national definitions and guidance on how to record this activity can be agreed by all NHS Boards.